andornaut/gog/README.md

-  apply       Link a repository's contents to the filesystem git         Run a git command in a repository's directory help        Help about any command manage      Manage repositories remove      Remove files or directories from a repository
+  apply       Link a repository's contents to the filesystem git         Run a git command in a repository's directory help        Help about any command remove      Remove files or directories from a repository repository  Manage repositories

 Flags:
   -h, --help                help for gog
   -r, --repository string   name of repository

-Use "gog [command] --help" for more information about a command.
+Use "gog [command] --help" for more information about a command..
 ```

-`gog manage --help`
+`gog repository --help`

 ```
 Manage repositories

 Usage:
-  gog manage [command]
+  gog repository [command]

 Available Commands:
-  add         Add a git repository get-default Print the name of the default repository list        Print the names of all repositories remove      Remove a repository
+  add         Add a git repository get-default Print the name or path of the default repository list        Print the names or paths of all repositories remove      Remove a repository

 Flags:
   -h, --help   help for repository

-Use "gog manage [command] --help" for more information about a command.
+Use "gog repository [command] --help" for more information about a command.
 ```

 `gog add --help`